smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 We have an assignment statement where we can just say X is placed by 2X.
 So all value X is gone.
 Mathematicians, that's a weird concept to mathematicians.
-So I think that these are different mentalities, different approaches where I can sometimes say, "Well as a computer scinetist, I got stuck here."
+So I think that these are different mentalities, different approaches where I can sometimes say, "Well as a computer scientist, I got stuck here."
 Let me try to translate into a mathematical one and then I think mathematically for a while and that moves me to another thing.
-Then mathematically I'm stuck, and then i go back and put on my programming hat again and try to do something constructive or figure out a data structure that helps me understand the mathematical of it.
-So, I think they're different but I can't convice Bill Thurston.
+Then mathematically I'm stuck, and then I go back and put on my programming hat again and try to do something constructive or figure out a data structure that helps me understand the mathematical of it.
+So, I think they're different but I can't convince Bill Thurston.

 The other thing that computer scientists...
 I can conclude this by saying we got our pluses and minuses.
 So there are problems in the world that mathematicians don't do very well at because they're sort of inherently heterogeneous.
 Nothing uniform is going to explain them all.
 So mathematicians aren't going to, couldn't be comfortable with that at all, and computer